coders-vechai/Junk-Protection-Remover_1/README.md

 ![showAll](https://i.imgur.com/2GCCkaS.png)

+# Result
-Protections will be present as such if found by the mod
+Protections will be presented as such if found by the mod

 (Note: in versions 1.0.1 <, you will have to add "-commentProtectionMethods" in the starting arguments to have the following, this option will/can increase the file size, sometimes by a lot)
 ![disabledProtectionsOutput](https://i.imgur.com/ukcQMfq.png)